fwmechanic/k_edit/README.md

 Note that [MinGW gcc non-optionally dyn-links to MSVCRT.DLL](http://mingw-users.1079350.n2.nabble.com/2-Question-on-Mingw-td7578166.html) which it assumes is already present on any Windows PC.

+## Stability notes

+The last nuwen.net MinGW release (w/GCC 4.8.1) that builds 32-bit targets is 10.4, released 2013/08/01, and this version is no longer available from the nuwen.net site.
+So, while I continue to build K as both 32- and 64- bit .exe's (and can supply a copy of the nuwen.net MinGW 10.4 release upon request), the future of K on the Win32 platform is clearly x64 only.

+The 64-bit build of K is relatively recent (first release 2014/02/09) but it's *mostly* working fine so far (updt: on Win7 (targeting a WQXGA (2560x1600) monitor), I get an assertion failure related to console reads (these never occur with the 32-bit K); also these never occur with the x64 K running in Win 8.x (but targeting HD+ (1600x900) resolution); the only time I use Win7 is at work (I am one of seemingly few people who can look past the "Metro" UI of Win 8.x and find a core OS that is superior to Win7).

+# Debug/Development

+I use [DebugView](http://technet.microsoft.com/en-us/sysinternals/bb896647.aspx) to capture the output from the DBG macros which are sprinkled liberally throughout the source code.

+Prior to release 11.6, nuwen.net MinGW pointed DID NOT include `gdb`; the newest (64-bit-only) MinGW distros now include `gdb`, and I have used it a couple of times.
+I generally only use a debugger to debug crashes, so if `gdb` is unavailable I use [DrMinGW](https://github.com/jrfonseca/drmingw) as a minimalist way of obtaining a useful stack-trace when a crash occurs.
+It is necessary to build K w/full debug information in order to use either DrMinGW or `gdb`: open GNUmakefile, search for "DBG_BUILD" for instructions on how to modify that file to build K most suitably for DrMinGW and `gdb`).

 # Release Fileset